fguyot/ImageProcessing/README.md

 - You need to save the data onto the hard drive without slowing down the capture process
 - You need to separate the two images (`pixel_1_camera_1`, `pixel_2_camera_1`, ...., `pixel_n_camera_2`, `pixel_1_camera_2`, `pixel_2_camera_2`, ...., `pixel_n_camera_2`)

+##Assumptions :

+The system seems to be powerfull enougth to run a embedded linux with some basic functionnalities :
+- SATA driver for an hard drive
+- USB3 to get sensor data
+- Threads and Multiprocess
+- Handle the communication interprocessor.

+##Investigation :

+[Ultrascale 4CG](https://www.xilinx.com/content/dam/xilinx/imgs/products/zynq/zynq-cg-block.PNG) from Xilinx is a Multi Processor System on Chip (MPSoc) containing :
+- an Application Processor (dual core ARM cortex A53)
+- a Real-Time Processor (Dual-core Arm Cortex-R5F)
+- High speed connectivity
+- general connectivity
+- Programmable Logic